History & Milestones

 1996

 Acquisition of Bräcker AG, the world’s leading supplier of rings and travellers for ring spinning machines, based in Pfäffikon (Switzerland).
-Bräcker is part of the Business Group Components.
+Bräcker is part of the Components Division.

 Entrance of Rieter CZ s.r.o., Czech Republic